contao/docs/docs/dev/_index.md

 but automated output encoding was likely less of an issue back then.
 So when Contao decided to use plain old PHP as templates, one would have to call some special encode method on every variable that was echo'ed.
 Instead of doing that, it was decided to encode the input and store the data encoded in the database already.
-Of course, you do have the option to disable this when you develop your own extensions to Contao but it's just something to keep in mind.
+You do have the option to disable this when you develop your own extensions to Contao but it's just something to keep in mind.
 We all know it's wrong but migrating away from already encoded data is very hard and likely will only become a thing when we switch to Contao 5.